-One of the things often overlooked when people are trying to improve their overall health, have more energy, lose weight and sleep better is the importance of obtaining enough amino acids from different protein foods.
+One of the things often overlooked when people are trying to improve their overall health, have more energy and sleep better is the importance of obtaining enough amino acids from different protein foods.
 Amino acids, including tryptophan, are the “building blocks of proteins,” and without a wide enough array of them in our diets, we actually can’t even survive, let alone thrive.

 What Is Tryptophan?

 Amino acid therapy is somewhat of an emerging field, which is based on the fact that certain amino acids have been found to be very helpful with treating conditions like sleep disorders, depression, fatigue, anxiety and sexual dysfunctions.
-Amino acids in general are a nutritional requirement for everyone: children, adults, vegetarians, omnivores and everyone in between.
 The best part about using targeted amino acids to help resolve health conditions and ease symptoms is that they’re completely natural, require no prescription and the vast majority of the time cause no side effects whatsoever.

 1. Helps Improve Sleep Quality

-There’s evidence that tryptophan has natural sedative effects that can help you sleep better, and as a result it can help improve overall health.
+There’s evidence that tryptophan has natural sedative effects that can help you sleep better and avoid insomnia, and as a result it can help improve overall health.
 A lack of sleep is a risk factor for problems like depression, decline in motor coordination, reduced concentration and memory, muscle aches, weight gain, and more.
-Tryptophan offers a natural remedy for getting better sleep and reducing problems associated with sleep apnea or insomnia, all without the need for sleep-inducing prescriptions that can cause many unwanted side effects.
-(3)

-2. Lifts Your Mood and Reduces Depression and Anxiety
+2. Helps Life Your Mood and Reduce Depression and Anxiety

-Not only can tryptophan help you sleep more soundly, but it’s also been shown to be a natural mood lifter and offer protection against depression, anxiety and the numerous negative symptoms associated with high stress levels (like irritable bowel syndrome and heart disease, for example).
+Not only can tryptophan help you sleep more soundly, but studies have also shown it to be a natural mood lifter and offer protection against depression, anxiety and the numerous negative symptoms associated with high stress levels.
 Many studies have found that L-tryptophan converts to calming serotonin in the brain and helps make other essential amino acids more available, which in turn helps control someone’s moods and turn down production of stress hormones.

-Some research has shown that reduced intakes of tryptophan can cause significant reductions in certain brain activities that promote happiness and that low serotonin levels are more common among people with anxiety and depression.
-Study results show that patients are often successful at lowering negative symptoms related to mood disorders, addictions or hormonal problems like PMS/PMDD (premenstrual dysphoric disorder) when taking six grams of L-tryptophan per day.
-This amount taken for several months has been shown to decrease mood swings, restlessness, tension and irritability.
-(5)
+Some research indicates that reduced intakes of tryptophan can cause significant reductions in certain brain activities that promote happiness and that low serotonin levels are more common among people with anxiety and depression.

 Studies have found that tryptophan depletion worsens pain associated with tension headaches and migraines, plus can cause aggravated nausea and sleep problems experienced by many migraine sufferers.
 Increased brain synthesis of serotonin seems to offer natural relief for headaches and migraine symptoms, including sensitivity to light, indigestion, pain and more.

-Research suggests that most healthy adults consume around 3.5–6 milligrams of L-tryptophan per kilogram of body weight through their diets most days.
-Dieting, being chronically stressed, consuming too little calories, exercising a lot, and having any form of inflammatory gastrointestinal disorders or liver damage can all lead to less tryptophan being absorbed and therefore a possible deficiency.
-If you eat enough calories in general, vary your intake of protein and plant foods, and aren’t dealing with an intestinal disorder, chances are you’re acquiring enough.
+Research suggests that most healthy adults consume around 900 to 1000 milligrams of tryptophan daily.
+If you eat enough calories in general, vary your intake of protein and plant foods, and aren’t dealing with an intestinal disorder, chances are that you’re acquiring enough.
 However, you might benefit from consuming more if you notice signs of moodiness, irritability, fatigue and trouble sleeping well.